-Among all business structures, sole proprietorships are the easiest ones to set up and operate but the flipside is, this entity type might face challenges when it comes to raising business loan in Singapore.
+Among all business structures, sole proprietorships are the easiest ones to set up and operate but the flipside is, this entity type might face challenges when it comes to raising SME loans in Singapore.

 Why setting it up and running it is a breeze